giomarini/WNV_spring_Europe/README.md

 -dataset_for_analysis: dataset for the analysis, with already merged WNV data and processed temperature covariates;

+-tab_summerLST: dataset with summer temperature covariates (for "with summer LST" analysis);

 -script_for_analysis: R code to carry out the analysis and make the plots;

 -Europe_nuts: this folder contains the shapefiles (publicly available from Eurostat https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) to create the map of Europe.